-He is also a diplomatic, defense, and political columnist for The Jerusalem Post and Israel Hayom newspapers.
+David M. Weinberg is a diplomatic, defense, political, and Jewish world columnist for The Jerusalem Post and Israel Hayom newspapers, a prominent lecturer on public affairs, and an accredited expert on Israeli and kosher wines.

 More than 25 years of his newspaper columns are archived on this website.
-A selection of his columns in Hebrew translation are available here too; others appear on the JISS website.
+A selection of his columns in Hebrew translation are available here too.

-Since moving to Israel in 1990, he has served in a number of public positions.
+Since moving to Israel in 1990, he has served in several public positions.

-He was founding coordinator of the Global Forum against Anti-Semitism in the Israeli Prime Minister’s Office, and senior advisor to then-Deputy Prime Minister Natan Sharansky.
+He was senior advisor to then-Deputy Prime Minister Natan Sharansky and founding coordinator of the Global Forum against Anti-Semitism in the Israeli Prime Minister’s Office.

-For many years, he was Spokesman of the Begin-Sadat Center for Strategic Studies, of the Herzliya Conference on Israel’s National Security, and of Bar-Ilan University.
+He also has been spokesman of the Begin-Sadat Center for Strategic Studies, of the Herzliya Conference on Israel’s National Security, and of Bar-Ilan University.
+He was founding vice president and a fellow at the Jerusalem Institute for Strategy and Security (JISS).

 His communications consultancy, Beyad Halashon Communications & Advocacy Ltd., specializes in branding, public relations, lobbying, and editing.